grant37/scraps/README.md

-Things I want to remember that I had to look up.
-Organized broadly by topic and then language.
+Mostly things I want to remember that I had to look up and practice problems.